AriFordsham/GHCWiki/static-pointers.md

 closureAp :: (Typeable a, Typeable b) => Closure (a -> b) -> Closure a -> Closure b closureAp cf cx = ApDyn (DynClosure (toDynamic cf)) (DynClosure (toDynamic cx))
 ```

+**Note: this far from the only solution and is not ideal (it repeats information the receiving end already knows).
+Alternative plan forthcoming.**

 `DynClosure` is *not* a public type so we can assume whatever
 invariants we like: the user can't build any values of this type